bxparks/AceRoutine/README.md

 Version: 0.1 (2018-08-07)

-This library is currently in a "beta" status.
-I decided to release it as an Arduino library to get feedback from users.
-The API may change based upon the feedback.
+This library is currently in "beta" status.
+I'm releasing it through the Arduino Library Manager to solicit feedback from interested users.
+Send me an email or create a GitHub ticket.

 [![AUniter Jenkins Badge](https://us-central1-xparks2018.cloudfunctions.net/badge?project=AceRoutine)](https://github.com/bxparks/AUniter)